Vera Perlin

+Early life and education

 Perlin was born in St. John's, Newfoundland (now Newfoundland and Labrador, Canada), the daughter of Mitchie Ann (Manuel) and John Chalker Crosbie, married Albert B. Perlin.
 Her husband and family were part of the small but influential Jewish community in St John's.
 She was educated at Holloway School in St. John's and private schools in Toronto, Ontario.

+Work

 While volunteering at the United Church Orphanage in St. John's, Perlin encountered many foster children with developmental disabilities who were receiving no education as a result of special needs.
 As a member of the advisory board of the United Church Orphanage, she persuaded church officials to fund an experimental day school modeled after schools she had studied in Great Britain.
 Perlin recruited Molly Dingle as teacher and opened the school in the orphanage on Hamilton Avenue in 1954.
 In 1956, Perlin founded the Newfoundland Association for the Help of Retarded Children, which is now known as the Newfoundland and Labrador for Community Living.
 With the aid of donations and volunteer work the association opened the Vera Perlin School in 1959 on Patrick Street.
 In 1966, a multipurpose building was constructed to help support the growing program, initially named The Vera Perlin School, it has since been renamed The Perlin Centre.
 The program expanded and eleven branches were established outside of St. John's to further support those with developmental disabilities.
 The Vera Perlin Society, a community living organization is named after her.